firstandthird/hapi-friendly-errors/README.md

 - __errorBlacklist__

   A regular expression passed as a string.
-Routes matching this regular expression will not have errors reports.
+Routes matching this regular expression will be ignored by hapi-friendly-errors

 - __logErrors__

-  When true will log output any time there is a 500 Server errors.
+  When true will log output any time there is a 500 Server error.

 - __url__